 What Does This Mean?

 Life is peppered with loss and situations that demand attention to have patience and grace.
 Just lightening up, trying not to think about it, or just coping while thinking positive thoughts is not enough.
-I believe that if each of us puts more of a focus on personal responsibility to renew our minds and transform our lives daily, it’s possible to collectively reach new levels of thinking and living.
+I believe that if you put more of a focus on personal responsibility to renew your mind and transform your life daily, it’s possible to collectively reach new levels of thinking and living.
 Don’t give up moving forward, don’t leave your dreams behind … continue to advance yourself, expand your life and rise above mediocre thinking and wrong patterns by always learning and growing.
 I have started over several times; after more than six decades traveling around the sun, I’m grateful to have another chance to do a new thing!

 Obviously, when you are a child, you think like a child and act like a child.
 Responsibility for yourself is a foreign concept.
 It’s something you learn along the way since you’re not born with it.
 It’s not only being able to take care of yourself, which is important for parents to teach at age appropriate intervals, but there are many aspects of personal responsibility that surround your social intelligence and development.

 Here’s the contrast when an adult is not personally responsible: that person will always make excuses, blame someone else, find reasons to be angry, offended, or insulted.
 They will misunderstand and misconstrue so that they are never responsible for their own thoughts, beliefs, words, or actions.
 They’ll try to bring others into their tightly intertwined world because misery loves company that condones and shows approval for their closed off thoughts, words, and actions.
 These people feel a need to brag or make sure they’re heard all the time to prove who they believe themselves to be.
 They also might feel the need to be a victim of disrespect and being diminished.
 This is mainly because they didn’t stand for anything in their own lives and were pushed around by every current of air passing by.